LuckyDavid/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

    run the deployment

    `kubectl apply -f aks-petstorepetservice.yml --namespace $NAMESPACE`

+   OLD (KEPT FOR REFERENCE BUT SHOULD BE IGNORED):
    `kubectl apply -f petstorepetservice-service --namespace $NAMESPACE`

    You should see something similar to the below image: